RawMal/backend_project/README.md

 # Further extensions / considerations

 -  Our initial idea for this project was to have only one game running at a time.
-Therefore we did not finish the code for playing a new game after sending a POST request to start a new game.
-This would require minor tweaks to the code to automatically seed new battles for each game object as well as to change the win condition to specify the number of battles won by each player.
+Therefore we did not finish the code for playing a new game.
+There are bugs related to winning the game for a 2nd player and buying a weapon that another player owns.

 - To make the game more interactive, our next extension would have been to provide the player the option to "block" as well as "attack"